FranciscoBarao/go-app/catalog/README.md

 - Categories

-**Future -** This repository is to be handled exclusively by admins and possible have some integration with BoardGameGeeks.
+**Future -** This repository is to be handled exclusively by admins and possibly have some integration with BoardGameGeeks.
 ## Entity Relationship

 ![Entity Relationship](doc/Catalog_ER.drawio.png)